Ed Westfall: Playing career

 Westfall won the Stanley Cup with the Boston Bruins in 1970 and 1972.
 He was on the ice on Bobby Orr's famous Stanley Cup-winning goal in 1970 and also scored the second of the three fastest goals in National Hockey League (NHL) history, when the Bruins scored three goals in 20 seconds in a 1971 game with the Vancouver Canucks.
 During those seasons he made his reputation as a preeminent penalty killer (generally paired with centre Derek Sanderson or winger Don Marcotte), enough so that he was named to play in the NHL All-Star Game in 1971, 1973, 1974 and 1975.
 Westfall scored 18 shorthanded goals for Boston during the regular season and added six more in Stanley Cup play for the Bruins.
 The latter mark, which he shares with Sanderson, is still the club record.
 He was tasked with defending the opposing team’s top scorer.
 He found success in this role, leading him to be nicknamed "The Shadow".
 His best statistical season was during the 1970-71 season, when he scored 25 goals and tally 34 assists.

 Westfall was chosen by the New York Islanders in the 1972 NHL Expansion Draft.
 He was subsequently made the first captain of the team, a position he held until the 1976–77 season.
-Giving the team a strong veteran presence, Westfall scored the first goal in franchise history in their first game against the Atlanta Flames on October 7, 1972, and was the first player to represent the Islanders in a NHL All-Star Game, in 1973.
+Giving the team a strong veteran presence, Westfall scored the first goal in franchise history in their first game against the Atlanta Flames on October 7, 1972, and was the first player to represent the Islanders in an NHL All-Star Game, in 1973.
 In 1974 Westfall was awarded the Charlie Conacher Humanitarian Award for his work with the physically and mentally handicapped.
 His best season statistically with the team was in 1974–75, when Westfall led the Islanders to their first playoffs and into the Stanley Cup semifinals, exploding in the playoffs with five goals and 10 assists to cap a 22-goal, 55-point regular season.
 He was again named to the NHL 1975 All-Star game.